This Cajun Chicken Spaghetti Squash Bake is a lightened up and lower carb version of the classic pasta dish!

 - Cook the veggies: To the same pan, add the onion and sprinkle with ½ teaspoon of salt.
 Sauté the onions for about 2 minutes until softened.
 Add the garlic and sauté for another minute.
 Add the bell peppers, 1 teaspoon of Cajun seasoning, and sauté for 2-3 minutes until softened.
 Then, add in the diced tomatoes and cream cheese.
 Stir gently until combined.
 Take the mixture off the heat and set aside.

-- Add in spaghetti squash: When the squash is cool enough to handle, use a fork to scrape the spaghetti strands out of each half.
+- Add the spaghetti squash: When the squash is cool enough to handle, use a fork to scrape the spaghetti strands out of each half.
 Add the spaghetti squash and the chicken to the sauté pan and toss to combine.
 If using an oven safe pan, place the skillet in the oven.
 Or, transfer the mixture to a casserole dish.

 - Bake and serve: Bake at 350 degrees for 20 minutes until the edges are slightly crispy.
 Garnish with fresh chopped parsley and Parmesan cheese before serving.